 Some children struggle to understand the ‘rules’ of playing and socialising with others.
 It can be hard to see them making mistakes and being misunderstood.
 Give your child lots of ‘practice’ to help them learn how to join in.

-- When with other children and young people keep watch for signs that your child is feeling overwhelmed.
-Giving your child the chance to take a few minutes break to calm down, might enable them to avoid becoming distressed.
+When with other children and young people keep watch for signs that your child is feeling overwhelmed.
+Giving your child the chance to take a few minutes break to calm down, might enable them to avoid becoming distressed or behaviour to escalate.

 Sharing is hard.
 It is normal for children not to want to do it.
-They don’t really begin to understand how to share until they are about three years old.
+They don’t really begin to understand how to share until they are around three years old.

 If your child still does not like to share things as they get older;